Introduction by the Chair

 ‘Providing a foundation for life’

-The Seckford Foundation Free Schools Trust (the ‘Trust’) was set up to help local communities to establish and run a number of free schools and academies in Suffolk.
+Seckford Education Trust (the ‘Trust’) was set up to help local communities to establish and run a number of academies and free schools in Suffolk and East Anglia.
 The Trust was established by the Seckford Foundation which is a long established charity dedicated to the education and welfare of young people and older people in Suffolk.

 Our free schools are publicly-funded state schools which are open to local students irrespective of ability or need.
 Our schools are designed to provide an excellent, academically-focussed education to students in Years 7-11.
 The Trust has high academic, personal and social aspirations for all our students and we aim to deliver above national average progress and achievement for every student relative to their starting points and abilities.